1 Part Course |

 • Solicitors and teams advising cross-border clients where international digital asset regulations (FATF, EU trends) may impact UK practice

-Participants explore practical implications for the legal profession, including heightened obligations around client due diligence, source-of-wealth verification, suspicious activity reporting, transaction oversight, and tailored AML risk assessments when dealing with digital asset transactions or clients.
+Participants explore practical implications for the legal profession, including heightened obligations around client due diligence, source-of-wealth verification, suspicious activity reporting, transaction oversight and tailored AML risk assessments when dealing with digital asset transactions or clients.

-A key differentiator is the course's sharp focus on SRA-highlighted risks and the potential spill over effects of international developments into the UK legal environment.
+A key differentiator is the course's sharp focus on SRA-highlighted risks and the potential spill-over effects of international developments into the UK legal environment.
 This ensures solicitors can proactively address professional conduct requirements while identifying opportunities to leverage these technologies compliantly within law firms and client advisory work.

-The course provides actionable insights through real-world examples from banking, financial services, and law tech—empowering participants to navigate this fast-evolving space with confidence and regulatory awareness in 2026 and beyond.
+Digital assets training provides actionable insights through real-world examples from banking, financial services, and law tech—empowering participants to navigate this fast-evolving space with confidence and regulatory awareness in 2026 and beyond.

 Number of places: